stt-datacore/website/static/crew/keeler_crew.md

 published: true
 ---

 Whodathunk Kirk would fall for a 453 DIP base?
-Her current role is (very) early game gauntlet throw-in and collection fuel, but a couple eventable traits may allow her to bolster your requisition shuttles for a few weeks down the line.
+For most players, Edith is merely collection fodder, but a ranked gauntlet pair hits the 45% crit mark in a trio of gauntlets and is a viable option for beginner rosters.